 Most state laws are similar to one another.
 Following a divorce between the parents, child custody should be resolved in the kid’s best interests.
 Mothers and fathers must be treated equally, according to the legislation.

-Eligibility to file child custody Either parent may request sole custody or joint parent custody.
+Either parent may request sole custody or joint parent custody.
 Please refer to the material regarding caregivers and guardians for details on child custody when you aren’t a parent.

 If the parents are not married, the father must first prove he is the child’s father before requesting custody.
 If one parent applies for paternity in court or if both parents sign and submit a voluntary acknowledgement form—which the father may have already completed before the kid was born—a judge may determine paternity.